Public Art Policy

 It can be several stories high or bring attention to the pavement beneath our feet.
 It can inspire conversation and help calm our hurried lifestyles.
 It can also be controversial.

-In 2010, Victoria City Council approved a new policy to increase funding for art in public spaces and expand opportunities for artists and members of the public to participate in the process.
-The Art in Public Places Policy was the result of a six-month review of the City's 17 year old public art policy.
+In 2018, Victoria City Council approved a new policy to maintain funding for art in public spaces and expand opportunities for artists and members of the public to participate in the process.
+The new Art in Public Places Policy was the result of a review of the City's policy that was refreshed in 2010.

-The Art in Public Places policy upholds the intentions of the original 1993 policy, but reflects more clearly articulated goals, and proposes changes in structure, responsibilities and practices.
-The policy also sets out a new funding formula for public art and ensures ongoing resources for funding through a new Art in Public Places Reserve Fund.
+The new Art in Public Places Policy upholds the intentions of the original 1993 and refreshed 2010 documents, but has clearly articulated goals.
+The Policy also sets out the funding formula for public art and ensures ongoing resources for funding through the City's Art in Public Places Reserve Fund.

-The City contributes up to 1% of the total construction costs for exceptional, significant civic projects, with the money going to a new Art in Public Places Reserve Fund.
-The funding can be used to incorporate public art into a project's design elements, to create a stand alone piece onsite, or for public art at another location.
+The City can contribute up to 1% of the total construction costs for exceptional, significant civic projects, with the money going to the Art in Public Places Reserve Fund.
+The funding can be used to incorporate public art into a project's design elements, to create a stand-alone piece onsite, or for public art at another location.

-Projects are identified by a new inter-departmental staff team that meet regularly to prioritize locations for new artworks.
-The team also reviews the new policy every five years to ensure it remains viable and relevant.
+Projects are identified by the inter-departmental staff team that meets regularly to prioritize locations for new artworks.
+The team also reviews the new Policy every five years to ensure it remains viable and relevant.